kcdodd/partis-pyproj/README.md

 build_clean: BOOL?           # control cleanup (ie for development builds)
 enabled: (BOOL|MARKER)?      # environment marker
 ```

+Targets are executed sequentially.
+If a target fails or its entry point cannot
+be resolved, the remaining targets are skipped and the build aborts with an
+error message.
+Parallel execution is intentionally unsupported to keep ordering
+and cleanup deterministic.

 There are several entry points available as-is: